 Mismatch shall mean, in accordance with section 4.3, that there is a mismatch in Nominations in terms of parties and/or quantities.

-MTSRf , MTSRb, MTSRi
+MTSRf , MTSRb, MTSRi, MTSRc

 As described in Attachment A.

 Net Confirmed Title Transfer

 shall mean the net quantity of Natural Gas transferred to or from the Network User Balancing Position via ZTP or ZTPL in order to have balanced ZTP Trading Services.